criblpacks/cribl-crowdstrike-ngsiem-rest-io/README.md

 * Add the additional Destination(s) into the Pack
 * Update the pack's routes to specify your desired Destination.

-Once the pack is installed from the Cribl Dispensary, only a few configurations will need to be modified to start data flowing.
 All sources are *disabled* by default to prevent unnecessary port conflicts.
 Variables referenced in this Pack can be updated under Knowledge > Variables.

 ### Configure the Next-Gen SIEM Destinations